Heat Exchangers: Cooling Towers

 - Cite examples of typical operator checks for cooling towers

-- Explain what suspended and dissolved solids are, how they affect a cooling water system, and how problems caused by suspended and dissolved solids can be minimized
+- Describe how problems caused by suspended and dissolved solids can be minimized